OndrejNepozitek/Edgar-Unity/README.md

 ## Get in touch

-If you have any questions, let me know at ondra-at-nepozitek.cz or create an issue here on github.
+If you have any questions or want to show off what you created with Edgar, come chat with us in our [discord server](https://discord.gg/syktZ6VWq9).
+Or if you want to contact me personally, use my email ondra-at-nepozitek.cz or send me a message on Twitter at @OndrejNepozitek.

 ## Terms of use